About

 - Thesis on quantitative financial risk management, deriving in a top peer-reviewed journal publication [2]

-Exchange student in the depts. of Mathematics, Computer Science and Business (Jan 2015 - May 2015)
+- Carnegie Mellon University Exchange student in the depts. of Mathematics, Computer Science and Business (Spring Semester)

 - Carnegie Mellon Rowing Team (Tartan Crew)